blynkkk/blueprints/LeonardoEthernetBlink/README.md

 1. Install [Arduino IDE](https://www.arduino.cc/en/software) or [PlatformIO](https://platformio.org/install)
 2. Install [Blynk library](https://docs.blynk.io/en/blynk-library-firmware-api/installation) for your IDE
-3. Install **Ethernet library** for your IDE
+3. Install **Ethernet** library if you are using Arduino IDE (in Platformio it will be installed automatically)
 4. Select the correct board and port in your IDE settings if you are using Arduino IDE
 5. Create a new sketch if you are using Arduino IDE

 ## 3. Prepare the Firmware and Upload It to Your Device

-We need to include TemplateID, AuthToken (unique identifier of your device), and WiFi credentials in the sketch.
+We need to include TemplateID and AuthToken (unique identifier of your device) in the sketch.

 1. Click on the **Activate device** action in the Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)
 2. Follow the proposed steps to prepare and upload the code